nickbuker/datasurveyor/README.md

 ## Unique features

 ### Description
 The methods within `UniqueFeatures` are intended for use with data where each observation has a unique value.
-Surveyor expects unique features to be stored as datetime, object (string), or integer type.
+Datasurveyor expects unique features to be stored as datetime, object (string), or integer type.
 In the example data, `id` is a unique feature.

 <a name="unique-features-import"></a>